 Murder is one of the most serious criminal charges someone can face.
 You or your loved one may be facing extensive prison time, making it critical for you to seek legal representation as quickly as possible.

-A Philadelphia, PA, felony murder defense attorney from our firm can ensure the legal system treats you fairly.
+A Philadelphia homicide defense attorney from our firm can ensure the legal system treats you fairly.
 Moreover, we will collect evidence on your behalf to refute the prosecution’s case against you.
 You can learn more about our firm’s support and how we will fight for you during a complimentary case assessment, available 24/7.

 The Definition of Felony Murder